florian-lefebvre/astro-fonts/package/README.md

-# `package-name`
+# `@astrolicious/fonts`

-This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) that TODO:description
+This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) that allows plug-and-play web font optimization and configuration.

 ## Usage